niHonkage/DocsLearning/en/guides/agent/node/README.md

 # Node Description

-**Nodes are the key components of a agent**, enabling the execution of a series of operations by connecting nodes with different functionalities.
+**Nodes are the key components of a agent workflow**, enabling the execution of a series of operations by connecting nodes with different functionalities.

 ### Core Nodes